MahdiRazzaque/azan-dashboard/README.md

         "globalAzanEnabled": true,
         "globalAnnouncementEnabled": true
     },
-    "updatedAt": "..." // Date of last update
+    "updatedAt": "..."
 }
 ```
-You typically interact with these settings via the application's web UI rather than directly modifying the database.
+You typically interact with settings such as `features` and `prayerSettings` via the application's web UI.
+The `prayerData.mymasjid.guildId` is set during the initial configuration.

 ## Installation